- Created on the 4 March, 2017.

 The current publications and studies have demonstrated that analysing the plasma free normetanephrine and plasma free metanephrine is one of the most accurate biochemical marker that has been used to identify pheochromocytoma and in the subsequent follow-up of pheochromocytoma patients.
 The current guidelines are highly recommending the use of either plasma free metanephrines or urinary fractionated metanephrines for the initial biochemical phase.
 Normetanephrine plasma ELISA kit is designed to be used for many diagnostic applications.

-The minimum sensitivity level of free normetanephrine (NM) in plasma using this human normetanephrine plasma ELISA kit was approximately 23 pg/ml.
-The dynamic range for this ELISA assay is 48 – 4,800 pg/ml.
+The minimum sensitivity level of free normetanephrine (NM) in plasma using current human normetanephrine plasma ELISA kit was approximately 23 pg/ml.
+The dynamic range for this assay is 48 – 4,800 pg/ml.

 - Plasma-free vs deconjugated metanephrines for diagnosis of phaeochromocytoma.
 Clin Endocrinol (Oxf).
 (2013) 79 (4): 476-83.
 Pamporaki C., et al.

 - Seasonal variation in plasma free normetanephrine concentrations: implications for biochemical diagnosis of pheochromocytoma.
 Eur J Endocrinol.
 (2014) 170 (3): 349-57.
 Pamporaki C., et al.